 A Moment In Time

 This fall marks two key milestones on LIFT Dane‘s journey towards becoming LIFT Wisconsin.
-Our efforts significantly advanced recently when we launched our web-based app.
-The app is unique because it allows Wisconsin residents the ability to access publicly available data to identify legal issues that they might not even be aware of, and automates the resolution of those issues on their own, or with help from trusted professionals.
+Our efforts significantly advanced recently when we launched our web-based tool.
+The tool is unique because it allows Wisconsin residents the ability to access publicly available data to identify legal issues that they might not even be aware of, and automates the resolution of those issues on their own, or with help from trusted professionals.

 So what does that really mean?
 It means that we have taken the first step to change the legal landscape for thousands of Wisconsin residents.
-Initially, the app will allow people to search CCAP (Circuit Court Automated Programs) to find eviction and criminal records that are eligible to be removed.
+Initially, the tool will allow people to search CCAP (Circuit Court Automated Programs) to find eviction and criminal records that are eligible to be removed.
 To be clear, the Office of Court Operations and CCAP are already engaged in an effort to administratively clear those types of records.
-LIFT Dane’s app complements these efforts by notifying people of upcoming eligibility and catching cases missed through the automated process.
-The app also demonstrates the ease with which records can be cleared that should not be impacting people’s ability to get jobs, housing, and increase their earning potential in the first place.
+LIFT Dane’s tool complements these efforts by notifying people of upcoming eligibility and catching cases missed through the automated process.
+The tool also demonstrates the ease with which records can be cleared that should not be impacting people’s ability to get jobs, housing, and increase their earning potential in the first place.
 In fact, as I write this, our tech partner, Theory and Principle, is working to scrape criminal records from WORCS (Wisconsin Online Record Check System) an online system designed for individuals or organizations to submit criminal background checks and retrieve results.
 WORCS is most often used by landlords and employers to screen out potential applicants.
 Soon, those individuals will be able to easily access those same records to remove barriers to better employment, housing, and health.
 This is a game changer for individuals and our communities.

 In an article recently published by the Harvard Law Review, Expungement Of Criminal Convictions: An Empirical Study, the authors report on a comprehensive statewide study of expungement recipients in Michigan.
 They found that expungement recipients experience considerable economic gains shortly after their records are cleared.
 Within one year, on average, an individual’s odds of being employed (earning any wages at all) increased by a factor of 1.13; their odds of earning at least $100/week (a slightly more demanding employment measure) increased by a factor of 1.23; and their reported quarterly wages increased by a factor of 1.23 (and were sustained in subsequent years).
 J.J.
 Prescott & Sonja B. Starr, , Expungement Of Criminal Convictions: An Empirical Study, 133 Harvard L. Rev. 2460,2523-43 (2020).